 Holly Greenhagen: W+S did all of the patternmaking.
 They made the initial pattern and a first sample.
 I fit the sample at this end and sent back comments and my suggestions for revisions, which W+S executed perfectly.
 Then we repeated the process at size set.
 My experience as a patternmaker helped me figure out what revisions to suggest, but the master jis in India did the actual measuring and walking and truing.

-A few of Fair Shirt Project’s button-up men’s shirts.
+Fair Shirt Project’s button-up men’s shirts.

 W+S: How did you decide on sizing and fit for your line?